Vonng/pigsty/docs/PARAM.md

 name: `minio_domain`, type: `string`, level: `G`

-minio external domain name, `sss.pigsty` by default
+minio service domain name, `sss.pigsty` by default.

-default values: `sss.pigsty`
+The client can access minio S3 service via this domain name.
+This name will be registered to local DNSMASQ and included in SSL certs.